Argentina: 2025 Business Aviation Destination Guide

 Flight Plan Revisions

 If you do not depart within the 30-minute validity window, a delay must be filed.
-In practice, it’s often difficult for a PIC to submit/refile flight plans directly, as flight plan office personnel in Argentina do not usually speak English, and flight plans must be filed in English or Spanish.
-Also, flight plan offices are in restricted areas, and prior permission is needed to enter these areas.
+It’s often difficult for a PIC to submit or refile flight plans directly because flight plan office personnel in Argentina do not usually speak English, and flight plans must be filed in English or Spanish.
+Also, flight plan offices are located in restricted areas that require prior permission for access.
 For these reasons, it’s best to have your ground handler file and revise flight plans.
-It’s important to ensure, for compliance reasons, that your ground handler has an appropriate dispatch license.
+Ensure your ground handler has an appropriate dispatch license for compliance purposes.

 Language Considerations